RACE DAY is

 The organiser will not be responsible for any loss and /or damages, personal or otherwise, to the belongings deposited.

 The organiser reserves the right to check and reject any belongings deposited.

 Individuals can collect their belongings from the Marathon Hub after Race Day between 8.30 am and 2 pm until 20th Sept 2018, if not collected at the finish point on race day.

 - Running Bib and Timing chip (for timed races)

 - Those who complete the race will get a medal at finish point

 - Light packed snacks, fruits and juice is provided at finish point

-- A traditional Ladakhi cultural extravaganza is organized for Runners after the event.
+- A cultural extravaganza is organised for runners after the event.
 There will be local folk dance and soulful music to wear off your tiredness of the race.
 We will make sure that you have a memorable evening with everlasting memories of the event.

 MEDICAL & VOLUNTEER SUPPORT

-The race is being organized with the full support of the Ladakh Autonomous Hill Development Council in Leh that will be providing support for crowd and traffic control as well as medical support including ambulances, doctors and nurses on standby.
-Volunteers equipped with walkie-talkie will be situated at regular intervals along the route as will other volunteers on mountain bikes.
-Water, juice, glucose, fruits, garbage can and emergency vans and medical support will be available every four kilometer along the route.
+The race is being organised with the full support of the Ladakh Autonomous Hill Development Council in Leh that will be providing support for crowd and traffic control as well as medical support including ambulances, doctors and nurses on standby.
+Volunteers equipped with walkie-talkie will be deployed at regular intervals along the route as will other volunteers on mountain bikes.
+Water, juice, glucose, fruits, garbage can and emergency vans and medical support will be available at regular intervals along the route.
 Toilet facilities will also be available at different intervals along the marathon course.
 A sweep bus will follow runners who cannot continue and bring them to the finish point.